MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quick-start-meetings-live-events.md

 ### Live events

-**Live events** are structured meetings that enable your organization to schedule and produce events that stream to large online audiences - up to 20,000 people.
+**Live events** are structured meetings that enable your organization to schedule and produce events that stream to large online audiences&mdash;up to 20,000 people.
 With live events, the audience interaction is a managed Q&A experience.

 #### Articles for administrators